Abhinay-77/User-Aware-Topic-Modelling/README.md

    ```

 ## 📚 Documentation
-The project includes a comprehensive 40+ page documentation file: [UATM_Final_Project_Report.docx](UATM_Final_Project_Report.docx).
+The project includes a comprehensive 65 page documentation file: [Major Project documnetation.docx](Major Project documentation.docx).
 This report covers the literature survey, system design, methodology, implementation, and detailed results of the normalization and topic modeling components.

 ## 📜 License
 This project is developed as part of the Final Year Project requirements at CVR College of Engineering.